frankraDIUM/flood-risk-modelling-with-Logistic-Regression/README.md

-Logistic Regression model us uased to assess flood risk potential using a combination of variables such as land use/land cover, elevation, slope, distance to roads, distance to rivers, distance to lakes, drainage density, distance to drains, and historical flood areas.
+Logistic Regression model is used to assess flood risk potential using a combination of variables such as land use/land cover, elevation, slope, distance to roads, distance to rivers, distance to lakes, drainage density, distance to drains, and historical flood areas.